CyberFlameGO/svnpython/Doc/library/email.parser.rst

    .. versionchanged:: 2.4
       The *strict* flag was deprecated.

 The other public :class:`Parser` methods are:

-   .. method:: parse(fp[, headersonly])
+.. method:: Parser.parse(fp[, headersonly])

    Read all the data from the file-like object *fp*, parse the resulting text, and return the root message object.  *fp* must support both the :meth:`readline` and the :meth:`read` methods on file-like objects.

    The text contained in *fp* must be formatted as a block of :rfc:`2822` style headers and header continuation lines, optionally preceded by a envelope header.
 The header block is terminated either by the end of the data or by a blank line.
 Following the header block is the body of the message (which may contain MIME-encoded subparts).

    Optional *headersonly* is as with the :meth:`parse` method.

    .. versionchanged:: 2.2.2
       The *headersonly* flag was added.

-   .. method:: parsestr(text[, headersonly])
+.. method:: Parser.parsestr(text[, headersonly])

    Similar to the :meth:`parse` method, except it takes a string object instead of a file-like object.
 Calling this method on a string is exactly equivalent to wrapping *text* in a :class:`StringIO` instance first and calling :meth:`parse`.

    Optional *headersonly* is a flag specifying whether to stop parsing after reading the headers or not.
 The default is ``False``, meaning it parses the entire contents of the file.

    .. versionchanged:: 2.2.2
       The *headersonly* flag was added.

 Since creating a message object structure from a string or a file object is such a common task, two functions are provided as a convenience.
 They are available in the top-level :mod:`email` package namespace.

-.. currentmodule:: email

 .. function:: message_from_string(s[, _class[, strict]])